 The cliff-forming Navajo and Wingate sandstones were deposited as immense sand dunes that blanketed most of Utah during the Mesozoic Era.
 Earlier formations were laid down as sand, silt, and mud on floodplains and broad river deltas during moister times.

 There is no overnight lodging in Canyonlands National Park.
 Lodging is available in the nearby towns of Moab, Hanksville, and Monticello.
 Visit the Discover Moab website for more information.

 There are several camping options in and around Canyonlands National Park.
-Three miles west of the Needles entrance station is Squaw Flat Campground (26 sites, $15 per night, electrical hookups, drinking water, fire pits, picnic tables, tent pads, ADA sites, and flush and vault toilets).
+Three miles west of the Needles entrance station is Needles Campground (26 sites, $20 per night, electrical hookups, drinking water, fire pits, picnic tables, tent pads, ADA sites, and flush and vault toilets).
 Reservations are accepted for group campsites only.

 Campers should also know that the terrain between Island in the Sky and Dead Horse Point is BLM administered public land.
 If all other camping options have been exhausted, those prepared for self-sufficient (and minimum-impact) camping might find decent primitive sites along dirt roads to the west of Highway 313 between Island in the Sky and the Dead Horse Point turnoff.
 Keep in mind that camping on public land at undesignated sites requires special diligence to maintain the pristine nature of the land.
 Use existing fire rings or do without your evening campfire, and remember that campfires are often prohibited by late summer.

 There is also a campground at Dead Horse Point State Park, reached by turning east of S.R.
 313 before you enter Canyonlands northern entrance.
 The campground here has electrical hookups and water, and, unlike the first-come-first-served national park campgrounds, you can use your credit card to reserve a site (go to reserveamerica.com or call 800-322-3770).